rafael-xmr/applesauce/packages/docs/content/text.md

 ## Cashing

-Because parsing and transforming content is an expensive operation `getParsedContent` will cache the results on the event under a [Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol), by default this is the [`TextNoteContentSymbol`](https://hzrd149.github.io/applesauce/typedoc/variables/applesauce_content.Text.TextNoteContentSymbol.html)
+Because parsing and transforming content is an expensive operation `getParsedContent` method will cache the results on the event under a [Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol), by default this is the [`TextNoteContentSymbol`](https://hzrd149.github.io/applesauce/typedoc/variables/applesauce_content.Text.TextNoteContentSymbol.html)

 If your parsing or transforming different event kinds than kind 1, its recommended to create a new `Symbol` to and pass to `getParsedContent` to avoid cache collisions with the default kind 1 processor

 ## Links

-TODO
+The [`links`](https://hzrd149.github.io/applesauce/typedoc/functions/applesauce_content.Text.links.html) transformer can be used to parse URLs and add [`Link`](https://hzrd149.github.io/applesauce/typedoc/interfaces/applesauce_content.Nast.Link.html) nodes to the tree

 ## Mentions